-In the book excerpt read by Auñón-Chancellor, Luciana attends a youth astronaut training camp, where she grows hydroponic plants like astronauts do on the space station.
+Auñón-Chancellor reads an excerpt from the American Girl book Luciana: Braving the Deep onboard the ISS as part of Story Time From Space.
+Story Time From Space like astronauts do on the space station.
 The fictional Luciana details some of the challenges involved in working together on a team to complete a project-something all scientists face when working collaboratively to advance science.
 During the reading, Auñón-Chancellor compared the scenarios in the excerpt to her real-life experiences working as an astronaut on the ISS.

 The Story Time From Space reading of Luciana: Braving the Deep was officially released during a special live downlink at the Riverside Library and Cultural Center in Colorado.
-During the downlink-which also aired live through several NASA outlets-students were able to speak with Auñón-Chancellor while she was onboard the ISS, asking her questions about what it's like to live and work in space.
+During the downlink-which also aired live through several NASA outlets-students were able to ulissa Herrera loves science.
+As a current student at Evergreen Community JCollege in San Jose, California, she is working her way toward a career in a science, technology, engineering, and mathematics field.
+But not so long ago, it seemed that Hererra was headed on a different path.